AmyWilford/Horiseon---Semantic-HTML-refactor/README.md

 **An overview of changes made includes:**

-- Editted provided code to ensure page works as desired
+- Editted provided code to ensure page works as desired,
 - Added semantic HTML and alt tags to enable improved assistive technoloy use,
 - Consolidated CSS styles in stylesheet and added comments to improve understanding of layout and styling decisons.